 When a referee considers that a rule infringement might not affect the advantage held by the offended team, the referee may allow the play to continue for a short while, to see how the situation develops.
+A visual signal, (3.1.9 Audible and visual signals) is given by the referees.
 If the offended team is not able to gain from the situation, the call should be made, and the warning/free throw/time-penalty/penalty throw should be awarded.
-If during delayed call the other team scores, the time penalty will be cancelled unless it is followed by rule 6.6.1.
+If during delayed call the other team scores, the time penalty will be cancelled unless it is followed by rule 6.6.1 A referee can expel a player in case of unsporting or violent behaviour.
 This is especially applicable in, but not limited to, the following situations;